After Amaya’s off to school, we’re at the table having a second round of coffee and tea.

 With all the distractions, DVDs, internet, talking about the schools and the temple and Amaya making up songs, we are there in what seems like an instant.
 We pull in the hotel lot, our driver has room keys, no check in.
 I get the driver’s cell, tell him to assume we’d need the bus available on a moment’s notice.

 Janah, “The campus is about twenty acres, walled.
-So most of a mile wide and a mile deep.
+So less than half a mile wide, half a mile deep.
 I noticed you passed an exit on each side wall, none in back.”

 “The exits are truck sized with the same heavy metal gates as the front entrance.
 They aren’t used much, grass has grown up at the bottom, no recent tire marks.
 It’s a gravel road to the side gates.
 The place is pretty well lit, particularly near the buildings, not so much in the rear.
 There are spots that light up corners and exits.”

 Janah, “More for fire trucks, or some other emergency.
 When you looked in, I could see there were no major structures near the right side exit.
 The left has a building nearby.
 The plans show a warehouse for extra furniture, athletic gear, miscellaneous stuff.”